chemdemo/wts-monit/README.md

 # wts-monit

-**Send commands to remote terminal to execute and then show result on the web console.**
+> Send commands to remote terminal to execute and then show result on the web console.

-WTS monitor launch a socket server as RPC server, any remote(or maybe the monitor self) terminal can create a socket then connect to the RPC server.Also WTS monitor will launch a websocket server to manage all remote clients.
+WTS monitor launch a socket server as RPC server, any remote(or maybe the monitor self) terminal can create a socket then connect to the RPC server.

+Also WTS monitor will launch a websocket server to manage all remote clients.

 The system architecture: